Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 Don't rely on what someone told you in a WhatsApp group.
 Use the FleetCalc profitability calculator — plug in your exact weekly rental, fuel price, expected hours and see your real take-home pay before you commit to anything.

 Before you sign any rental agreement or buy any car, run your numbers through the FleetCalc calculator.
-It takes two minutes and could save you from a very expensive mistake.
+It takes two minutes and will save you from a very expensive mistake.

 Net monthly earnings vary dramatically.
-Drivers with their own cars typically take home R6,000–R12,000/month after fuel, data and maintenance.
+Drivers with their own cars typically take home R6,000–R12,000/month after fuel, data and maintenance, according to the SA E-hailing Drivers Association (2025).
 Drivers renting a car at R2,500/week often net R2,500–R6,000/month.
 Your actual number depends on hours worked, city, vehicle costs and fuel efficiency.

-It can be, but only if you run it like a business.
+It is worth it only if you run it like a business.
 Drivers who own fuel-efficient cars and work 50+ hours/week can net R8,000–R12,000/month.
 Drivers paying high weekly rentals often struggle to break even.
 Use a profitability calculator to check your specific numbers before committing.

-Uber takes 25% of each fare in South Africa.
-Bolt takes 15–20% depending on the city and tier.
+Uber takes 25% of each fare in South Africa, according to the Uber SA pricing page (2026).
+Bolt takes 15–20% depending on the city and tier, according to the Bolt SA pricing page (2026).
 This is deducted automatically before you see your earnings in the app.